-The Code of Conduct for the Credit and Debit Card Industry in Canada, which all payment card networks operating in Canada have adopted, sets out several rights that merchants have in relation to their contracts for payment card processing services.
+The Code of Conduct for the Credit and Debit Card Industry in Canada (the Code), which all payment card networks operating in Canada have adopted, sets out several rights that merchants have in relation to their contracts and their statements for payment card processing services.
 FCAC’s Commissioner has issued further guidance on some of the issues addressed by the Code to clarify the expectations of payment card networks and of the service providers that enable merchants to access the networks.

 Your right to receive information in statements

 Statements that merchants

 receive from their payment service providers must include the following information presented in a clear and simple manner:

 - the effective merchant discount rate that applies to each type of payment card from a payment card network

 - interchange rates and all other rates that payment service providers, such as acquirers, charge the merchant

 - the number and volume of transactions for each type of payment transaction